The best cloud storage for photos and pictures in 2025

 Reasons to avoid

-If you’re looking for a straightforward personal cloud storage platform where you can store your photos without having to figure your way around new and unfamiliar interfaces, Microsoft OneDrive is worth a look.
-OneDrive is available as part of Microsoft 365.
+If you’re looking for a straightforward personal cloud storage platform where you can store your photos without having to figure your way around new and unfamiliar interfaces, OneDrive is available as part of Microsoft 365.

-OneDrive is a general-purpose cloud storage platform, and its chief selling point is seamless integration with popular Microsoft 365 applications like Word and Excel.
-But that’s not to say that OneDrive doesn’t have some excellent photo management features.
-In fact, it supports tagging, photo search, and album creation.
+OneDrive is a general-purpose cloud storage platform, and its chief selling point is integration with applications like Word and Excel.
+OneDrive supports tagging, photo search, and album creation.

-Sharing albums or individual photos with friends and family is straightforward, and you can do so via a link, email, or directly through social media platforms.
-But, be mindful of the privacy settings when sharing.
-OneDrive provides the option to share with view-only access or allow others to edit, which is great for collaborative projects.
+Its automatic photo tagging feature uses AI to categorize images based on content.
+Sharing albums or individual photos can be done via a link, email, or social media platforms.
+OneDrive provides the option to share with view-only access or allow others to edit.

 Read our Microsoft OneDrive cloud storage review.